abeer282/kontent-sample-app-vue/README.md

 1. Install the latest version of NodeJS and npm.
 You can download both at <https://nodejs.org/en/download/>.
 2. Clone the sample application repository.
-3. Navigate to the root folder of the application in the command line.
+3. Navigate to kontent-app in the root folder of the application in the command line.
 4. Type `npm install` to install required npm packages.
 5. Type `npm run serve` to start a development server.
 6. The application opens in your browser at <http://localhost:8080>.